tig-foundation/tig-monorepo/docs/guides/anatomy.md

 1. **_The TIG Commercial Licence:_** A licence which will allow closed use of the implementation and Relevant Data in return for the payment of a fee (non-discriminatory, means tested and rate card based) which will be used to underpin value in The Innovation Game incentives.
 In contrast with the _TIG Open Data License_, _The TIG Commercial License_ will provide greater freedom with respect to downstream licensing and will not impose an obligation to make Relevant Data available.

+1. **_The TIG THV Licence:_** A limited licence which will facilitate the evaluation of algorithms for Advance Rewards eligibility by TIG Token holders.

 # GAME LICENSES (Outbound)

 ## TIG Innovator Outbound Game License